 If stuck too severely for the traction system to free the vehicle, turn the traction system off and use the rocking method.
+See Traction Control/Electronic Stability Control on page 9-37.

 If the vehicle's tires spin at high speed, they can explode, and you or others could be injured.
+The (Continued)

-The vehicle can overheat, causing an engine compartment fire or other damage.
+vehicle can overheat, causing an engine compartment fire or other damage.
 Spin the wheels as little as possible and avoid going above 56 km/h (35 mph).